Home Is Wherever You Are

 He rolled his eyes at me.
 "I just bathed," he said pointing to the creek.
 "No need to waste the money on crap we can get for free."

-I sat under the bridge for a while watching James's pack along with mine.
-I scratched the scruff on my chin and ran my hand through my now long hair.
-I had been in need of a cut for a couple of months before I was evicted, but I didn't get it done trying to save money and make ends meet.
-It didn't work and now I was just another long-haired, shabby looking homeless man.
+I sat under the bridge for a while, watching James's pack along with mine.
+I scratched the scruff on my chin and ran my hand through my now-long hair.
+I had been in need of a cut for a couple of months before I had been evicted, but I hadn't gotten it done, trying to save money and make ends meet.
+It hadn't worked, and now I was just another long-haired, shabby-looking homeless man.

 I heard sirens going off and hunched down a little more.
-I didn't know what was in James's pack and I didn't want to go down for anything I didn't do.
-I heard shouting and it sounded like James.
+I didn't know what was in James's pack, and I didn't want to go down for anything I hadn't done.
+I heard shouting, and it sounded like James.
 I guess he would be getting a warm room tonight after all.
 I eyed James's pack warily again and then tucked it safely behind some bushes.
-I didn't know what was in it and I had a feeling I didn't want to know.
+I didn't know what was in it, and I had a feeling I didn't want to know.

 When the light changed, I crossed the street and headed out to get dinner.
-I got my sandwich to go because I didn't like the way people looked at me or cringed away from me when I sat in the restaurant.
-I was walking back to my night spot with my dinner bag when some headlights blinded me.
-I put my hand up squinting, unable to make out who it was or what they wanted.
+I got my sandwich to go, because I didn't like the way people looked at me or cringed away from me, when I sat in the restaurant.
+I was walking back to my night spot with my dinner bag, when some headlights blinded me.
+I put my hand up, squinting and unable to make out who it was or what they wanted.